-Lemma 6.0.5.
-CCSS G-CO.11 If one pair of opposite sides of a quadrilateral ABCD, labeled as in Figure 1, are equal and parallel, the figure is a parallelogram.
+Lemma 6.0.6.
+CCSS G-CO.11 If one pair of opposite sides of a quadrilateral ABCD, labeled as in Figure 2, are equal and parallel, the figure is a parallelogram.

 Proof.
+Let $AD \parallel BC$ be congruent.
 Draw the diagonal AC.
-By alternate interior angles $\angle BCA \cong DAC$ .
+By alternate interior angles $\angle BCA \approx DAC$ .
 The triangles ACB and ACD are congruent by SAS, using the hypothesis and that they share a side.
-So $\angle BAC \cong \angle ACD$ .
-Now viewing AC as a transversal of BA and CD, they are parallel and we finish.
+So $\angle BAC \approx \angle ACD$ .
+Now viewing AC as a transversal of BA and CD, they are parallel and we finish. $\Box{6.0.6}$

-Lemma 6.0.6.
-If ABCD is a parallelogram, labeled as in Figure 1, and two points X, Y are chosen on the opposite sides BC and AD so that $XC \cong YD$ then XCDY is a parallelogram.
+Lemma 6.0.7.
+If ABCD is a parallelogram, labeled as in Figure 1 (Section 4), and two points X, Y are chosen on the opposite sides BC and AD so that $XC \approx YD$ then XCDY is a parallelogram.